 There’s a small bar on the premises, picnic tables, and changing facilities.
 Further down the road, Eton Beach can be another stop if you fancy a dip in the ocean (~V500).

 The highlight of this road trip was no doubt the lunch stop at Taka Village.
 Look for the easy-to-miss sign and drive on the unsealed path towards the beach.
 Aim to get here around noon when a delicious beachside buffet lunch is served.

 As you’re feasting away on local dishes, you’ll be serenaded by locals welcoming you to Vanuatu!

 This incredible culinary and cultural experience costs ~V700.
 It’s so good that even organized day trips from Port Vila make the effort to get here in time for lunch.

 The gentle drive from Taka Village to Port Havannah will take you along the island’s remote northern coast.
 On the way, you’ll cross a few rivers, pass a few more coconut plantations and maybe even come across happy-looking children returning home from school.

 At Havannah Harbor, stop for some coffee at Gideon’s Landing by the Eco Lodge and relax on this tranquil beach that was the filming location for Survivor Vanuatu.
 These days, this part of the island is home to upmarket resorts and restaurants, but you can easily kill a few hours relaxing on the beach.

 Don’t forget your snorkeling gear!
 The marine life just meters away from the beach is simply superb.

 You’ll complete the circle island tour with a scenic descent from Efate’s highlands back to Port Vila.
-To celebrate what I hope was a great day (it will be), head to the Banyan Beach Bar for some cocktails and food with the sand between your toes.
-If it’s your lucky night, they might have a some live entertainment involving fire!
+To celebrate what I hope was a great day (it will be), head to a beach bar in Port Vila for some cocktails and food with the sand between your toes.
+If it’s your lucky night, they might have some live entertainment involving fire!